 2008: In Iowa City, Defunct Books presented a grand night of poetry featuring famous Yiddish poet and playwright Murray Wolfe and Dan Troxell.

-2008: In the following article entitled “Holocaust Speaker Urges Audiences to Action” The Cedar Rapids Gazette reported on upcoming Holocaust remembrance activities.
+2008: In “Holocaust Speaker Urges Audiences to Action” published today The Cedar Rapids Gazette reported on upcoming Holocaust remembrance activities.

 As those who lived through the horrors of the Holocaust continue to age, the importance of getting their stories out becomes increasingly more significant, said Hedy Epstein of St. Louis, Mo., whose parents were taken from one concentration camp to another before being sent to Auschwitz when she was 14.
 "It is perhaps even more important now because there aren't that many of us who are still alive, and in a few years there won't be any of us left," Epstein, 83, said by phone from her St. Louis home.
 Epstein will speak to six audiences in Cedar Rapids and Mount Vernon this week, making stops at four area colleges and two high schools.
 Her visit is funded through the Thaler Holocaust Memorial Fund.
 Epstein was 8 years old and living with her parents in Kippenheim, Germany, when Adolf Hitler took power in 1933.
 She watched as the dry-goods business her father and uncle owned was boycotted because it was a Jewish business, and as her father was taken to a concentration camp in November 1938, to be returned a changed man just a few weeks later.
 A short time later, her parents were both taken to camps and young Hedy Wachenheimer was sent to England on a children's transport.
 She received a few letters from her parents in the beginning but never heard from them again once they were sent to Auschwitz.
 When the war was over, Epstein returned to Germany to work for the American government, then came to the United States in 1948."It is important for me that whoever is in the audience hear about the Holocaust," Epstein said.
 "It is one of so many tragedies that have happened then, before then and today.
 I want to wake them up to this horrendous event but also to things that are still happening.
 I want to urge them to take some responsibility to right a wrong, become personally involved in whatever they choose and do something to right a wrong somewhere."
 Epstein started speaking publicly about her experiences in 1970, when her son was in junior high.
 A teacher approached her about speaking to the class when her son explained that his grandparents were sent to the concentration camps.
 The teacher asked her again the following year, and word of her speeches began to spread.
 Sharing her experiences is one way Epstein can honor her parents, she said."Before she was deported to Auschwitz (my mother) asked me that I never forget my parents," she said.
 "Of course I never forget, but it's like a mandate to me.
 By speaking about it, my mother's wish will not be forgotten but carried through."